Discover the power of art to help you on your own healing journey.

 Life coaches start with the belief that YOU are the expert, and you just might need a little outside help to train, equip, and motivate you to do what you do best: live your one precious life.
 Creative Life Coaching combines the art making process with the skills of life coaching.

 If you'd like some guidance in navigating your own healing process AND you're interested in maybe doing it through art, you can learn more about Creative Life Coaching here.
-I'll be accepting new clients starting October 2021.
 If you'd like to be notified when I have an opening, you can fill out an interest form right now.